YOUTH ART EXHIBITION CALL FOR SUBMISSIONS

 GUIDELINES AND REQUIREMENTS

-1. Exhibition Location: The exhibition will be hosted at MLA Adam Walkers Community office 184 West Second Avenue Qualicum Beach BC V9K-2T5
+1. Exhibition Location: The exhibition will be hosted at Qualicum Beach Public Library, 606 Primrose Street, Qualicum Beach BC V9K-2R5

 2. Who can Apply: The exhibition/event is open to students in grades 6-8 and grades 9-12 who are registered in School District 69 (communities from Deep Bay through to Nanoose Bay) and to students who are registered in a Home Learning Program in SD69.